ADHD Approved

 What this is

-ADHD Approved translates the neuroscience of ADHD into plain language so you can stop wondering what’s wrong with you and start understanding how your brain actually works.
+ADHD Approved translates the neuroscience of ADHD in women into plain language so you can stop blaming yourself, understand how your brain actually works, and turn your everyday chaos into a workable life.

 Each issue covers one thing.
 One friction point.
 One mechanism worth understanding.
 Not a list of tips.
 Not a productivity overhaul.
 One idea, clearly explained, with the research behind it.